jetimms/cashflow/README.md

 What's done
 -----------
+[Fixed in v0.28.0 on 20140407]
+When the register item action is activated, if a period is selected and there are unregistered items but none selected in the unregistered items view, the program would return an error.

+The fixed behaviour is to select the top unregistered item and register it for that period.

+If the period was not selected or if there are no periods, there would also be an error.

+The action expires now, if no period is selected or if none exist.

+[Done in v0.28.0 on 20140407]
+I condensed the LICENSE.TXT file and included it in the Help/About dialog text.

 [Fixed in v0.28.0 on 20140406]
 Make the first period easy to create or have one already created.